-- 1 Articles of amendment required by subsection (b) may be adopted by the 2 board of directors without shareholder action and shall be delivered to the Secretary of 3 State for filing.
-The articles must set forth: The name of the corporation; 4 (1) 5 The reduction in the number of authorized shares, itemized by class (2) 6 and series; and 7 The total number of authorized shares, itemized by class and series, (3) 8 remaining after reduction of the shares.
-9 "PART 4.
-DISTRIBUTIONS.
-10 "§ 55-6-40.
+- Articles of amendment required by subsection (b) may be adopted by the board of directors without shareholder action and shall be delivered to the Secretary of State for filing.
+The articles must set forth: The name of the corporation; (1) The reduction in the number of authorized shares, itemized by class (2) and series; and The total number of authorized shares, itemized by class and series, (3) remaining after reduction of the shares.
+"PART 4.
+DISTRIBUTIONS. "§ 55-6-40.
 Distributions to shareholders.
-A board of directors may authorize and the corporation may make 11 12 distributions to its shareholders subject to restriction by the articles of incorporation and 13 the limitation in subsection (c).
-If the board of directors does not fix the record date for determining 14 15 shareholders entitled to a distribution (other than one involving a purchase, redemption, 16 or other acquisition of the corporation's shares), it is the date the board of directors 17 authorizes the distribution.
-18 (c) No distribution may be made if, after giving it effect: The corporation would not be able to pay its debts as they become due 19 20 in the usual course of business; or 21 (2) The corporation's total assets would be less than the sum of its total 22 liabilities plus (unless the articles of incorporation permit otherwise) 23 the amount that would be needed, if the corporation were to be 24 dissolved at the time of the distribution, to satisfy the preferential - (d) The board of directors may base a determination that a distribution is not prohibited under subsection (c) on financial statements prepared on the basis of accounting practices and principles that are reasonable in the circumstances, and may determine asset values either on book values or on a fair valuation or other method that is reasonable in the circumstances.
+A board of directors may authorize and the corporation may make distributions to its shareholders subject to restriction by the articles of incorporation and the limitation in subsection (c). - (b) If the board of directors does not fix the record date for determining shareholders entitled to a distribution (other than one involving a purchase, redemption, or other acquisition of the corporation's shares), it is the date the board of directors authorizes the distribution. - (c) No distribution may be made if, after giving it effect: - (1) The corporation would not be able to pay its debts as they become due in the usual course of business; or - (2) The corporation's total assets would be less than the sum of its total liabilities plus (unless the articles of incorporation permit otherwise) the amount that would be needed, if the corporation were to be dissolved at the time of the distribution, to satisfy the preferential rights upon dissolution of shareholders whose preferential rights are superior to those receiving the distribution. - (d) The board of directors may base a determination that a distribution is not prohibited under subsection (c) on financial statements prepared on the basis of accounting practices and principles that are reasonable in the circumstances, and may determine asset values either on book values or on a fair valuation or other method that is reasonable in the circumstances. - (e) Except as provided in subsection (g), the effect of a distribution under subsection (c) is measured: - (1) In the case of distribution by purchase, redemption, or other acquisition of the corporation's shares, as of the earlier of (i) the date money or other property is transferred or debt incurred by the corporation or (ii) the date the shareholder ceases to be a shareholder with respect to the acquired shares; - (2) In the case of any other distribution of indebtedness, as of the date the indebtedness is distributed; - (3) In all other cases, as of (i) the date the distribution is authorized if the payment occurs within 120 days after the date of authorization or (ii) the date the payment is made if it occurs more than 120 days after the date of authorization.